Australia Study Process for Students from Bangladesh

 Postgraduate programs: 6.5 - 7.0 overall

-Statement of purpose (SOP): Many universities ask students to submit a statement of purpose that explains:
+Statement of purpose (SOP): Many universities ask students to submit a statement of

 Study goals